pzerger/supplemental/CISSP/bcdr.md

 [Back to ToC](#business-continuity-and-disaster-recovery)

 ### Testing
+Tests and exercises for validating business continuity and disaster recovery plans:

 - **Full Interruption Test**: Live testing, fully interrupting and replacing the primary system.
 - **Read-through Test**: Verbal exercise, reviewing the plan for accuracy and comprehension.
 - **Parallel Test**: Live testing, running systems in parallel (backup and primary).